ESGF/esgf-installer/README.md

 - [ESGF-SLCS-server](https://github.com/ESGF/esgf-slcs-server)

 ## Installation
+### Clone
 Clone this repo using
 ```
 git clone https://github.com/ESGF/esgf-installer.git
 ```
+### Checkout
 Checkout the appropriate branch/tag.
 For example, the 3.0 alpha version can be accessed with the following command:
 ```
 git checkout tags/v3.0a5 -b 3.0_alpha
 ```
 This will checkout out the alpha release tag and create a new branch called 3.0_alpha.

+### Configure
+Note that, to avoid being prompted for various parameters, the `esgf.properties.template` should be populated with the proper values for your node.

+See [the documentation](https://esgf.github.io/esgf-installer/autoinstall_usage.html) for information when populating.

+### Bootstrap and Activate
 Install Miniconda and other ESGF dependencies from yum and pip by running the bootstrap script:
 ```
 ./esg_bootstrap.sh